 I also gained my Certificate IV in Magazine Writing, Editing and Publishing from RMIT University in Melbourne, while working in the industry.

-I have over 25 years’ experience writing for various industries.
+With over 25 years’ experience writing for various industries, I’m a highly experienced writer.
 Prior to establishing my own business, I spent several years writing health and medical content for a corporate wellness company.

-I now specialise in writing health content, primarily for an Australian audience.
-As well as being an awesome writer, I’m pretty easy to work with.
+I now specialise in writing health and medical content, primarily for an Australian audience.
+As well as being an excellent writer, I’m pretty easy to work with.
 In fact, some people have said my service is exceptional.
 It must be good, as some clients keep coming back to me.

 some fun facts